abstractking/VEC.artt/VERCEL-DEPLOYMENT.md

 4. **Runtime Errors**: Check the browser console for errors related to polyfills or missing functionality.

-5. **Syntax Errors in Scripts**: If you encounter errors like "missing ) after argument list" or other syntax issues in the preparation scripts, check for mismatched backticks, parentheses or braces in `scripts/prepare-vercel.js` and `scripts/post-build-vercel.js`.
+5. **Syntax Errors in Scripts**: If you encounter errors like "missing ) after argument list" or other syntax issues in the preparation scripts:

+   - Check for mismatched backticks, parentheses or braces in `scripts/prepare-vercel.js` and `scripts/post-build-vercel.js`

+   - Look for browser API calls that don't exist in Node.js:
+     ```javascript
+     // Problematic - causes "missing ) after argument list" in Node.js
+     const hashBuffer = window.crypto.subtle.digestSync('SHA-256', data);

+     // Fixed version
+     const hashBuffer = new ArrayBuffer(32); // Placeholder for hash
+     ```

+   - Simplify complex template literals with HTML/CSS, especially those containing special characters or syntax like @keyframes that might be misinterpreted

+   - Check for unterminated template literals or string interpolation in large template literals

 6. **Dependency Warnings**: Address dependency conflicts by adding the following to your vercel.json:
    ```json